ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If the ECTs match ({{sec-match-condition-ect}}), the `evs` `series` array is iterated, where for each `series` entry, if the `selection` ECT matches an ACS ECT, the `addition` ECT is added to the ACS.
-Series processing terminates when the first series entry matches.
+Series iteration terminates after the first matching series entry is processed or when no series entries match.

 ### Examples for optional phases 5, 6, and 7 {#sec-phases567}